 General Special Provisions Regarding Affiliated Transactions Our limited partnership agreement generally provides that affiliated transactions and resolutions of conflicts of interest not involving a vote of unitholders and that are not approved by the conflicts committee of the board of directors of our Managing Partner or by our unitholders must be: • on terms no less favorable to us than those generally being provided to or available from unrelated third parties; or • fair and reasonable to us, taking into account the totality of the relationships between the parties involved (including other transactions that may be particularly favorable or advantageous to us).
 If our Managing Partner does not seek approval from the conflicts committee or our unitholders and the board of directors of our Managing Partner determines that the resolution or course of action taken with respect to the conflict of interest satisfies either of the standards set forth in the bullet points above, then it will be presumed that in making its decision, the board of directors acted in good faith, and in any proceeding brought by or on behalf of any limited partner, including our unitholders, or our partnership or any other person bound by our limited partnership agreement, the person bringing or prosecuting such proceeding will have the burden of overcoming such presumption.
 These standards reduce the obligations to which our Managing Partner would otherwise be held.
 Rights and Remedies of Unitholders The Delaware Limited Partnership Act generally provides that a limited partner may institute legal action on behalf of the partnership to recover damages from a third-party where a general partner has refused to institute the action or where an effort to cause a general partner to do so is not likely to succeed.
 In addition, the statutory or case law of some jurisdictions may permit a limited partner to institute legal action on behalf of himself and all other similarly situated limited partners to recover damages from a general partner for violations of its fiduciary duties to the limited partners.
+Our limited partnership agreement provides that legal action may only be instituted in Delaware.

-By holding our common units, each unitholder will automatically agree to be bound by the provisions in our partnership agreement, including the provisions described above.
+By holding our common units, each unitholder will automatically agree to be bound by the provisions in our partnership agreement, including the provisions described above and as described in "Description of Limited Partnership Agreement" beginning on page 14 of this prospectus.
 This is in accordance with the policy of the Delaware Limited Partnership Act favoring the principle of freedom of contract and the enforceability of partnership agreements.
 The failure of a unitholder to sign our limited partnership agreement does not render our partnership agreement unenforceable against that person.